 Find your triggers.

 When we yell, we’re reacting.
-Maybe our kids do something, and the culmination of a stressful day builds up and we explode.
-We usually don’t yell on purpose or wake up in the morning and say, “Today, I’m going to yell at my kids when they misbehave.”
+Our kids did something, and the culmination of a stressful day builds up and we explode.
+We don’t yell on purpose or wake up in the morning and say, “Today, I’m going to yell at my kids when they misbehave.”

 The same happens when we react to our kids.
 Throughout the day, we’re bombarded with triggers, and some are bad enough to set us off.